 By Craig E. Wills, Worcester Polytechnic Institute

-This work uses the same methodology as previous work to study where Computer Science departments are choosing to invest faculty positions using data obtained from advertised faculty searches for the current hiring season.
+Our new report, Analysis of Current and Future Computer Science Needs via Advertised Faculty Searches for 2024, uses the same methodology applied over 10 years to discern trends using data obtained from advertised tenure-track searches for the current hiring season.
 While the number of and areas for faculty searches does not necessarily translate into the same for faculty hires, we believe that they provide insight into current and future needs within the discipline.

-Differences are also seen when analyzing results based on the type of.
-Positions in the clustered area of AI/Data Mining/Machine Learning have the highest percentages for PhD institutions.
-Positions related to Security have the highest percentages for MS and BS/BA institutions.
-These two clustered areas are the two most sought areas for all types of institutions except for top-100 PhD institutions in which Theory/Algorithms is the second-most sought area.
-Over 35% of positions for PhD institutions are in data-oriented areas.
+Differences are also seen when analyzing results based on the type of institution.
+As was the case last year, positions in the clustered area of AI/DM/ML have the highest percentages for (particularly private) PhD institutions.
+Again positions related to security have the highest percentages for MS and BS/BA institutions.
+Security is the second-most sought area for public PhD institutions while HCI/IntMedia is the second-most sought area for private PhD institutions.
+AI/DM/ML is the second-most sought area for MS for BS/BA institutions.

 For more, access the full report.